 - Breast augmentation.
-A breast augmentation creates fuller breasts and restores volume from pregnancy-related changes.
+Breast augmentation creates fuller breasts and restores volume from pregnancy-related changes.
 Many moms enjoy the larger breasts they experience during pregnancy and wish to retain this fuller look.

 - Breast lift.
 If sagging breasts are a post-baby concern, a breast lift restores a youthful profile.
-An augmentation is often combined with a breast lift procedure.
+Augmentation is often combined with a breast lift procedure.

 - Breast reduction.
 Although many women lose breast volume after pregnancy, some moms experience the opposite effect.
 While excessively large breasts can be a cosmetic concern, they can also cause physical discomfort.
 A breast reduction alleviates the back, neck, and shoulder pain created by heavy breasts.

 - Tummy tuck.
 An abdominoplasty, or tummy tuck, removes excess skin and fat from the abdominal wall, as well as tightens the abdominal muscles.
 This procedure restores a flat, toned pre-pregnancy abdomen.

 - Mini-tummy tuck.
 For the mom who has retained some muscle tone with minimal loose skin, a variation of the standard tummy tuck may be suggested, with a shorter incision and less tissue removed.